 Notable People from Wedza

-- General Constantino Chiwenga - Zimbabwe 1st Vice President
+- General Constantino Chiwenga - Zimbabwe 1st Vice President in 2022.

 - George Tawengwa - Nationalist, Businessman